-There is considerably more information available nowadays, but the common theme is what you and I have understood about evaluating the worth of most any item: The final value of a website is determined between a buyer and seller.
+There is considerably more information available nowadays, but the common theme is what you and I have understood about evaluating the worth of any item: The final value of a website is determined between a buyer and seller.

 Although the ways to value a website are quite varied, there is a dividing line between websites that make a profit and those that don’t.